 All three DS games have never been released in North America.

 The one-shot chapter has not been translated by Viz.

 Four of the collector's figures from the DVD series have only been released in Japan - Soichiro, Mikami, Takada and the King of Shinigami.

 Also as-yet unreleased is the anime guidebook.

-Western releases of the Space Battleship Yamato TV series' in the original Japanese with English subtitles and uncut won't be seen soon in North America or anywhere else any time soon.
-Not so much because it's difficult to license.
-It's really because no ones asking for them.
-Star Blazers fans already have the version that they like.
-They want to preserve their memories of rushing home from school to watch Derek Wildstar, Captain Avatar, Dr. Sane drinking his spring water, and the Desslock with the funny voice.
-If they're in the mood for the Japanese version with English subtitles, they have the Yamato movie collection which like the Star Blazers series, is also available from Voyager Entertainment.
+An uncut, unedited North American release of the original Space Battleship Yamato TV series is probably not going to happen anytime soon.
+This is not because of the difficulty in obtaining a license – most of the Leijiverse has surfaced at some point or another – but more because very few people are asking for it.
+Fans of the edited American version, Star Blazers, already have the version they like, and they seem to prefer to preserve their memories of rushing home from school to watch Derek Wildstar, Captain Avatar, Dr. Sane drinking his spring water, and the Desslock with the funny voice.
+If they're in the mood for the Japanese version with English subtitles, they have the Yamato movie collection which, like Star Blazers, is available from Voyager Entertainment.
 Star Blazers fans already feel like they've got the best of both worlds.

-Best of three worlds, actually, now with the (arguably superior) Yamato 2199, subbed and unedited now seeing release on DVD and Blu.
+Best of three worlds, actually, now with the (arguably superior) Yamato 2199, subbed and unedited now seeing release on DVD and Blu-Ray.

 Only 104 of the nearly 300 Hamtaro episodes were released outside of Japan.
 The four movies also stayed in Japan.

 First 5 volumes of Tsukihime have been released in America, however the publisher doesn't seem to plan on releasing more after the series has finally finished its run in Japan.
 What's weird is that the publisher's site is still up and running with no updates since 2009.